Seattle Plumbing, Sewer, & Heating

 Why This Problem Should Not Be Ignored

-• Foundation and soil problems Leaks underground can change the soil around your home.
-Over time, that can cause shifting.
+• Foundation and soil problems – Leaks underground can shift soil and affect home stability.

 How Plumbers Diagnose the Problem